What goes in which bin?

 What goes in my recycling bin

-Don't put your recycling into black sacks or plastic bags - put the items loose into the bin.
+Do not put your recycling into black sacks or plastic bags - put the items loose into the bin.
 If you have extra recycling and it won't fit in your bin, put it into a clear/see-through plastic bag and leave it next to your recycling bin.

 When recycling, please remember:

-- Wash and squash items - this saves space, keeps your bin clean and stops contamination.
+- wash and squash items - this saves space, keeps your bin clean and stops contamination

 The following items go into your grey recycling bin with the blue lid.